andylang8445/andylang8445.github.iioo/_posts/2020-01-08-Robotics_Club_FRC2020.md

 Weight <125pounds (56kg) without bumpers and battery

 BUMPERS:
-- Bumpers must be covered atleast 6 inches for each corner
+- Bumpers must be covered at least 6 inches for each corner
 - Bumpers cannot be more than 7.5 inches off the floor

 GENERATOR SWITCH: